-What other drugs will affect Hycet (acetaminophen and hydrocodone)?
+What other drugs will affect Hycet?

-Narcotic (opioid) medication can interact with many other drugs and cause dangerous side effects or death.
+Opioid medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

-other narcotic medications--opioid pain medicine or prescription cough medicine;
+other opioids--opioid pain medicine or prescription cough medicine;

-drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, sedative, tranquilizer, or antipsychotic medicine; or
+drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, medicine to treat mood disorders or mental illness;

-drugs that affect serotonin levels in your body--medicine for depression, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+drugs that affect serotonin levels in your body--a stimulant, or medicine for depression, Parkinson's disease, migraine headaches, serious infections, or nausea and vomiting.

 This list is not complete.
-Other drugs may interact with acetaminophen and hydrocodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Hycet, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 More about Hycet (acetaminophen / hydrocodone)

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information